Danimer Scientific Inc. (DNMR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for DNMR is $4.00, which is $1.58 above than the current price.
+The average price predicted for Danimer Scientific Inc. (DNMR) by analysts is $5.25, which is $1.3 above the current market price.
 The public float for DNMR is 90.45M, and at present, short sellers hold a 18.48% of that float.
-The average trading volume of DNMR on March 27, 2023 was 1.31M shares.
+On April 03, 2023, the average trading volume of DNMR was 1.34M shares.

 DNMR’s Market Performance

-The stock of Danimer Scientific Inc. (DNMR) has seen a 23.92% increase in the past week, with a 29.50% rise in the past month, and a 45.51% gain in the past quarter.
-The volatility ratio for the week is 14.43%, and the volatility levels for the past 30 days are at 11.56% for DNMR.
-The simple moving average for the last 20 days is 15.65% for DNMR stock, with a simple moving average of -18.24% for the last 200 days.
+DNMR’s stock has seen a 33.20% increase for the week, with a 46.19% rise in the past month and a 101.75% gain in the past quarter.
+The volatility ratio for the week is 12.04%, and the volatility levels for the past 30 days are at 10.84% for Danimer Scientific Inc. The simple moving average for the last 20 days is 48.29% for DNMR stock, with a simple moving average of 9.81% for the last 200 days.

 Analysts’ Opinion of DNMR